 The architecture of Regensburg

-All our tours are ideal for groups and can be booked via tourismus@regensburg.de (subject to availability).
+All our tours are ideal for groups and can be booked via mail (subject to availability).
 If you have any questions, we are available by phone at 0941 5074410 .
-We are available Monday-Friday from 10am - 6pm and Saturday, Sunday and public holiday from 10am - 4pm.
+We are available for you during our opening hours.

 Regensburg - "old and new at the same time" - Between the Old Town and the Marina Quarter